csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 The theory of **evolution** was developed in Charles Darwin’s _On the Origin of Species by Means of Natural Selection_ (1859) and independently by Alfred Russel Wallace (1858).
 The central idea is simple: variations occur in reproduction and will be preserved in successive generations approximately in proportion to their effect on reproductive fitness.

-Darwin’s theory was developed with no knowledge of how the traits of organ- isms can be inherited and modified.
-The probabilistic laws governing these pro- cesses were first identified by Gregor Mendel (1866), a monk who experimented with sweet peas.
+Darwin’s theory was developed with no knowledge of how the traits of organisms can be inherited and modified.
+The probabilistic laws governing these processes were first identified by Gregor Mendel (1866), a monk who experimented with sweet peas.
 Much later, Watson and Crick (1953) identified the structure of the DNA molecule and its alphabet, AGTC (adenine, guanine, thymine, cytosine).
 In the standard model, variation occurs both by point mutations in the letter sequence and by “crossover” (in which the DNA of an offspring is generated by combining long sections of DNA from each parent).

-The analogy to local search algorithms has already been described; the princi- pal difference between stochastic beam search and evolution is the use of _sexual_ re- production, wherein successors are generated from _multiple_ organisms rather than just one.
+The analogy to local search algorithms has already been described; the principal difference between stochastic beam search and evolution is the use of _sexual_ reproduction, wherein successors are generated from _multiple_ organisms rather than just one.
 The actual mechanisms of evolution are, however, far richer than most genetic algorithms allow.
-For example, mutations can involve reversals, duplica- tions, and movement of large chunks of DNA; some viruses borrow DNA from one organism and insert it in another; and there are transposable genes that do nothing but copy themselves many thousands of times within the genome.
-There are even genes that poison cells from potential mates that do not carry the gene, thereby in- creasing their own chances of replication.
-Most important is the fact that the _genes themselves encode the mechanisms_ whereby the genome is reproduced and trans- lated into an organism.
+For example, mutations can involve reversals, duplications, and movement of large chunks of DNA; some viruses borrow DNA from one organism and insert it in another; and there are transposable genes that do nothing but copy themselves many thousands of times within the genome.
+There are even genes that poison cells from potential mates that do not carry the gene, thereby increasing their own chances of replication.
+Most important is the fact that the _genes themselves encode the mechanisms_ whereby the genome is reproduced and translated into an organism.
 In genetic algorithms, those mechanisms are a separate program that is not represented within the strings being manipulated.

 Darwinian evolution may appear inefficient, having generated blindly some 1045 or so organisms without improving its search heuristics one iota.
-Fifty years before Darwin, however, the otherwise great French naturalist Jean Lamarck (1809) proposed a theory of evolution whereby traits _acquired by adaptation dur- ing an organism’s lifetime_ would be passed on to its offspring.
+Fifty years before Darwin, however, the otherwise great French naturalist Jean Lamarck (1809) proposed a theory of evolution whereby traits _acquired by adaptation during an organism’s lifetime_ would be passed on to its offspring.
 Such a process would be effective but does not seem to occur in nature.
-Much later, James Bald- win (1896) proposed a superficially similar theory: that behavior learned during an organism’s lifetime could accelerate the rate of evolution.
-Unlike Lamarck’s, Bald- win’s theory is entirely consistent with Darwinian evolution because it relies on se- lection pressures operating on individuals that have found local optima among the set of possible behaviors allowed by their genetic makeup.
+Much later, James Baldwin (1896) proposed a superficially similar theory: that behavior learned during an organism’s lifetime could accelerate the rate of evolution.
+Unlike Lamarck’s, Baldwin’s theory is entirely consistent with Darwinian evolution because it relies on selection pressures operating on individuals that have found local optima among the set of possible behaviors allowed by their genetic makeup.
 Computer simulations confirm that the “Baldwin effect” is real, once “ordinary” evolution has created organisms whose internal performance measure correlates with actual fitness.

 Section 4.2.
 Local Search in Continuous Spaces 131